laminas/laminas-httphandlerrunner/docs/book/emitters.md

 `Laminas\HttpHandlerRunner\Emitter\SapiStreamEmitter` behaves similarly to the `SapiEmitter`, with two key differences:

-- It allows emitting a a _content range_, if a `Content-Range` header is specified in the response.
+- It allows emitting a _content range_, if a `Content-Range` header is specified in the response.
 - It will iteratively emit a range of bytes from the response, based on the buffer length provided to the emitter during construction.
 This is